civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 2008-02-10 (Revision 849)
 Fixed:    The single player civilization screen updates the leader names again.
-          It displayes the civilizations in alphabetical order again, in scenarios only selectable civilizations are displayed, and the game is stareted with the selected civilization.
+          It displays the civilizations in alphabetical order again, in scenarios only selectable civilizations are displayed, and the game is started with the selected civilization.
-Added:    The AI road pathing can now be visulaized if an accroding option is on.
+Added:    The AI road pathing can now be visualized if an according option is on.
 Fixed:    The AI now builds a road network from its threatened cities.
 Fixed:    The AI now adds special units to the build list even if not all
           garrison units are build.